Latest information about COVID-19 and Down syndrome

 The Center for Disease Control and Prevention includes Down syndrome on the list of underlying medical conditions that can make people more likely to get severely ill from COVID-19.

-You can keep up to date with the latest information on COVID-19 in Australia on the Department of Health COVID-19 alert
+You can find information on COVID-19 in Australia on the Department of Health website

-The Global Down Syndrome Foundation provides regular updates about COVID-19 and risks for people with Down syndrome.
+The Global Down Syndrome Foundation has information about COVID-19 and people with Down syndrome.

 The COVID-19 & Down Syndrome Resource is an international resource for people with Down syndrome and their families.